raymondbernard/moa-groq/README.md

-###  Ray Bernard modified the project to use Grog only
+###  Ray Bernard modified the project to with Grog in this example but it can be easliy changed to any OpenAI compatible end-point.
 # Mixture-of-Agents Enhances Large Language Model Capabilities

 This is a fork of https://github.com/togethercomputer/MoA with some tweaks to make it work with local models.